AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md

 One simple way is to open a browser tab in the same browser in which you have already signed in to AEM as an administrator.
 You can enter the URL in the browser tab and have the results displayed or downloaded by the browser.

-You may also use a command-line tool such as `curl` or `wget` as well as any HTTP client application.
+You may also use a command-line tool such as `curl` or `wget` and any HTTP client application.
 When not using a browser tab with an authenticated session, you must supply an administrative user name and password as part of the comment.

 The following is an example of how this can be done:
 `curl -u admin:admin 'http://localhost:4502/apps/best-practices-analyzer/analysis/report.csv' > report.csv`.